seqfx/seqfx.github.io/p10 contact.md

 Questions, comments, suggestions?
 Send a message here and you will hear back very soon.
 If response hasn't arrived within a couple of days, **<span style="color: red;">check your spam folder</span> &mdash; response can be waiting for you there**.

 Alternatively, use "Contact Developer" from within the app.
-It is located under the app preferences ('cogwheel' icon) menu on the right side of the screen.
+It is located under the app preferences ('cogwheel' icon) menu on the left side of the screen.
 This will send an email directly from your mailbox.

 <div id="wufoo-z14l5vo71rps7mw">
 Fill out my <a href="https://seqfx.wufoo.com/forms/z14l5vo71rps7mw">online form</a>.